 Don’t: Hire the Wrong Attorney

-So, while engaging an attorney circumvents one mistake, having the wrong attorney is another mistake to avoid.
+While engaging an attorney circumvents one mistake, hiring the wrong attorney is another mistake to avoid.
 It’s important to know that your lawyer is one who will follow your wishes; so you should do your research, interview several, and choose the one that will best represent you in negotiations and in court, if necessary.
 And once you have found the right one, listen to his or her advice but then make the decisions that work for you.
 Stay in control of your own case, and make sure your attorney doesn’t make any decisions without your approval.
 Finally, don’t use your attorney as a therapist – it’s not what they do.

 Don’t: Engage in Domestic Violence

 As already stated, the biggest mistakes that people make in a divorce generally occur when they allow their emotions to trigger unhelpful behaviors.
 Atop the list is perpetrating any form or threat of domestic violence, or stalking a spouse.
 Just under that big one is communicating with a spouse in an ugly, mean, or intimidating manner – and that includes abusive verbal language as well as the letters, emails, texts, and voice messages it’s all too tempting to send in a moment of anger.
 And any offensive communications made to an estranged spouse can be used as evidence by your spouse at a divorce trial.

 Don’t: Engage in Parental Alientation

 Another mistake is called parental alienation.
 It’s when one parent begins to talk badly about the other in situations when the divorcing spouses have dependent children.
 Putting down or disrespecting a soon-to-be ex-partner creates confusion, guilt, sadness, insecurity, and sometimes depression in kids.
 It’s a huge mistake to let anger and bitterness harm your children.